MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Get-Secret.md

 ### -Vault

-Optional name of the registered vault to retrieve the secret from.
+Specifies the name of the registered vault to retrieve the secret from.
 If no vault name is specified, then all registered vaults are searched.
+If the vault registry has a default vault and this parameter is not specified, then the default vault is searched before the other registered vaults.

 ```yaml
 Type: String